-The AP reported on Wednesday that the first witness called in a lawsuit between two Dallas neighbors "walked to the bench and stared at the jury."
+The Associated Press reported that the first witness called in a lawsuit between two Dallas neighbors “walked to the bench and stared at the jury.”
 This is not normally something you would encourage a witness to do, but in this case it was exactly what the party wanted.

 The witness was Buddy, a donkey that belongs to attorney Gregory Shamoun.
 Shamoun was involved in a dispute with his neighbor, John Cantrell, who complained about a storage shed Shamoun was building in his backyard.
 Cantrell alleged that Shamoun then retaliated by bringing Buddy from his ranch and putting him in the backyard, to irritate Cantrell.
 “They bray a lot any time day or night,” Cantrell said.
 “You never know when they’re going to cut loose.”